ALLEN Coaching

 These orbits or shells are known as energy levels.These are names as K(n=1), M(n=2), O(n=3), P(n=4)...

 In 1932, J. Chadwick discovered another subatomic particle called a neutron. neutron is not having any charge and its mass is equal to that of a proton.
 It was suspected that the nucleus is having protons and neutrons and as neutrons are chargeless that’s why the charge of the nucleus was concluded to be positive.
-Neutron is represented by 'n' and the mass of an atom is given by the sum of neutron and proton.
+Neutron is represented by 'n' and the mass of an atom is given by the sum of neutrons and protons.

 Lets find out how electrons are filled in different orbits;